MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 ## Adding additional participants

-After you have joined the call from either the Microsoft Teams desktop client or the Remote Assist mobile client, additional participants can be added to the call.
-This is done in the same manner as making a group call, which is [detailed here](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/remote-assist/making-taking-calls-hololens#make-a-group-call).
+After you have joined the call from either the Microsoft Teams desktop client or the Dynamics 365 Remote Assist mobile client, additional participants can be added to the call.
+Add participants the same way you would for a group call, which is [detailed here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/making-taking-calls-hololens#make-a-group-call).

 ## Your customer’s experience

-Please note that [Dynamics 365 Remote Assist device requirements](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements#licensing-requirements-per-role) apply to your customer as well.
+Remember that [Dynamics 365 Remote Assist device requirements](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements#licensing-requirements-per-role) apply to your customer as well.

 **Step 1**: If your customer wants to join the call via their mobile device but has not downloaded the Remote Assist mobile app, they must select the first link to download the Remote Assist mobile app.